 Your employee forgets to sign in – or calls in sick.
 No problem, these things happen.
 You decide to adjust their time sheet to reflect this.

 Is this legal?
 Are employers allowed to make adjustments to their employee hours?
 What if a team member wrote down an incorrect amount of total hours – can you tweak this as well?

 For instance, employers should never cut a team member’s work time down in an attempt to avoid paying overtime.
 You need to be accurate and transparent when you track time and report hourly rates – all while keeping in mind fluctuations in common factors such as lunch breaks, sick leave, or time off.

 With this in mind, let’s take a look at situations where a time sheet can be legally altered, and the best practices for making changes that are in compliance with the FLSA.

 When Can Time Sheets Be Altered?

 Other times, an employer may try to pressure the employee into submitting false time cards that leave out overtime.
-Both of these instances are in violation of the law.
-More than 70% of employers violate the FLSA, making wage and hour lawsuits some of the most common lawsuits for small businesses and enterprises alike.
+Both of these instances are in violation of federal and state laws.
+More than 70% of employers violate the FLSA with falsification of timesheets, making wage and hour lawsuits some of the most common lawsuits for small businesses and enterprises alike.
+Only salaried employees are free from worrying about this, since they’re paid the same regardless of what happens on a workday.
 It’s important to ensure that any and all changes to time cards are accurate before payroll processing.

 However, there are times when altering an employee’s time sheet may be necessary.
 For instance, if an employee forgets to clock in, then an employer is able to manually change the time sheet to ensure the employee is paid.
 If an employee calls in sick, an employer is also able to adjust the time sheet to reflect this.
 And if an employee catches an employee committing time theft by lying about hours (for themselves or coworkers), they’re allowed to adjust the timesheet (as well as pursue disciplinary action).